coderefinery/TTT4HPC_Interactive/content/Data_sync.md

 :::{exercise}: rsync

+1. Install rsync if you don't already have it (It is in all package managers on Linux.
+It's default on MacOS.
+I'm not sure the best option on Windows.
+And it's almost certainly on any HPC cluster out there.)

+Do the following, and as your assignment, save all of the console log.

+2. Find, or make, a directory with 5-10 files in it.
+(You can have more, but 5-10 keeps the console logs more reasonable.
+Your choice.)

-- Rsync a directory from one computer to another, using `-a`
+3. Rsync the directory from one computer to the cluster, using `-rtiv`

-- Modify one file and re-run rsync (now with the `-v`) option, and verify that only the modified file is transferred
+4. Modify one file and re-run rsync (still using `-rtiv`) option, and verify that only the modified file is transferred.

+At each step, write (in your own free-form words) what is happening.
+Include your console input and output in your submission.
 :::